-NomolineTM Trouble-free Sidestream Gas Analysis
+NomolineTM

-SUMMARY
+Trouble-free sidestream gas analysis

+Abstract

-An effective technical solution to common problems conventionally associated with sidestream gas sampling and water removal sample-line sets, used with respiratory gas analysis devices, is described.
-Important, clinically related parameters such as waveform rise time, measurement latency, accuracy, and water and moisture removal are reviewed together with the risk assessment of key factors such as patient cross-contamination.
-The features and benefits of a new gas sampling line, Nomoline, which has the ability to remove water and moisture from the gas sample flow, are highlighted and contrasted with the performance of competitive products currently on the market.
-The Nomoline sample line is used exclusively with the Masimo (formerly PHASEIN) ISATM (Infrared Sidestream Analyser) sidestream technologies for monitoring CO2, N2O, O2, and the five anaesthetic agents at low-flow and high-breath rates.
+An effective technical solution to common problems conventionally associated with sidestream gas sampling and water removal sample-line sets, used with respiratory gas analysis devices, are described.
+Important clinically-related parameters such as waveform rise time, measurement latency, accuracy, and water and moisture removal are reviewed together with the risk assessment of key factors such as patient cross contamination.
+The features and benefits of a new gas sampling line, NomolineTM, which has the ability to remove water and moisture from the gas sample flow, are highlighted and contrasted with the performance of competitive products currently on the market.
+The NomolineTM sample line is used exclusively with the PHASEIN ISA (Infrared Sidestream Analyzer) sidestream technologies for monitoring CO2, N2O, O2, and the five anesthetic agents at low flow and high breath rates.